GraftingRayman/ComfyUI_GraftingRayman/README.md

  "pip install git+https://github.com/openai/CLIP.git"

- Without this the nodes will fail to be importec
+ Without this the nodes will fail to be imported**